 Knysna Dwarf Chameleon Facts

-- The Knysna Dwarf Chameleon remains one of the smallest known chameleon species.
-Many consider it to be one of the most colorful of all its related species, though all its relatives rank as distant.
+- Perhaps most notably, the Knysna Dwarf Chameleon remains one of the smallest of all known chameleon species.
+Many also consider it to be one of the most colorful of all its related species.
+That says a lot, given their well-deserved reputation.

-- The diminutive lizard appears to be an entirely separate basal offshoot of the common ancestors of all members of the Bradypodion genus.
+- That’s due to a fact considered quite fascinating by professional researchers.
+This holds true since the diminutive lizard appears to be an entirely separate basal offshoot of the common ancestors of all members of the Bradypodion genus.

-- Its numbers also appear to be relatively stable within its habitat range.
-However, that area remains, sadly, also highly restricted.
-For that reason, this animal lists as Endangered.
+- Fortunately, for the moment, its numbers also appear to be relatively stable within its habitat range.
+Sadly, that area also remains highly restricted, however.
+Due to that regrettable fact, this animal currently lists as Endangered, with the IUCN.

 Knysna Dwarf Chameleon Physical Description